People's Crusade: Leadership breakdown

-Civetot and massacre
+Civetot and downfall

 Back at the main crusaders' camp, two Turkish spies had spread rumors that the Germans who had taken Xerigordos had also taken Nicaea, which caused excitement to get there as soon as possible to share in the looting.
 The Turks were waiting on the road to Nicaea.
 Peter the Hermit had gone back to Constantinople to arrange for supplies and was due back soon, and most of the leaders argued to wait for him to return (which he never did).
 However, Geoffrey Burel, who had popular support among the masses, argued that it would be cowardly to wait, and they should move against the Turks right away.
-His will prevailed and, on the morning of 21 October, the entire army of 20,000 marched out toward Nicaea, leaving women, children, the old and the sick behind at the camp.
+His will prevailed and, on the morning of 21 October, the entire army of 20,000 marched out toward Nicaea, leaving women, children, the old, and the sick behind at the camp.

 Three miles from the camp, where the road entered a narrow, wooded valley near the village of Dracon, the Turkish army was waiting.
 When approaching the valley, the crusaders marched noisily and were quickly subjected to a hail of arrows.
 Panic set in immediately and within minutes, the army was in full rout back to the camp.
 Most of the crusaders were slaughtered, including Walter Sans Avoir; and all the 'weak and feeble, clerics, monks, old women, suckling boys, and all ages [were killed] with the sword' with only 'the tender girls and nuns whose faces and forms seemed to please' the eyes of the Turks - along with 'the beardless and handsome young men' - being spared to be taken as slaves.
 Three thousand, including Geoffrey Burel, were able to obtain refuge in an abandoned castle.
 Eventually the Byzantines under Constantine Katakalon sailed over and raised the siege; these few thousand returned to Constantinople, the only survivors of the People's Crusade.

+Survivors and the Princes' Crusade

+Peter the Hermit shows the crusaders the way to Jerusalem.
+French illumination, c.
+1270.

-While the People’s Crusade was never replenished to its original numbers after the battle, disarmed, injured, or bankrupted crusaders joined the army of Peter the Hermit, which continued on toward Palestine to aid the “princes” in the First Crusade.
+Wintering in Constantinople, the People's Crusade abandoned hopes of Byzantine support and awaited the incoming Crusader armies.
+While the People’s Crusade was never replenished to its original numbers after the Battle of Civetot, disarmed, injured, or bankrupted crusaders joined the army of Peter the Hermit, which continued on toward Palestine to aid the “princes” in the First Crusade.